 A project feasibility study is a report that investigates the viability of a project.
 It seeks to provide its stakeholders with an analysis that results in a go/no-go decision.

 Feasibility studies are performed in a variety of industries.
-They are prominent in the oil & gas, mining, or renewable energy industries, or manufacturing industry for new plant investments.
+They are prominent in the oil & gas, mining, or renewable energy industries, or in the manufacturing industry for new plant investments.
 They are performed wherever a large capital expenditure for a project must be approved by the executive or board.

 Feasibility studies are usually carried out by major engineering firms who have the multi-disciplinary expertise on all the major project issues like project design, economics, environmental, logistics, stakeholder, regulatory requirements, and so forth.